WOKING'S HISTORY & HERITAGE

 Hopefully one day Woking will have a proper museum, permanently displaying all the area's history, in a space we can all be proud of.

 It is not an exhaustive list and like the following pages should not be considered to be a full catalogue of all my archive.
-I also have a large collection of 6” and 25” Ordnance Survey maps of the area (from 1870, 1895, 1914, the 1930's and later) as well as most copies of the Woking News & Mail from the early 1960’s onwards and several copies of the Woking Review from the 1930s and later.
+I also have a large collection of 6” and 25” Ordnance Survey maps of the area (from 1870, 1895, 1914, the 1930's) and later larger scale maps of the Woking area from the 1960's to 1980's.
+My archive also includes most copies of the Woking News & Mail from the early 1960’s onwards, all copies of the new Woking Advertsier since it was established in 2013, the odd copy of the Woking Opinion and Surrey Herald, and several copies of the Woking Review from the 1930s (and later) and the Woking Informer.

-It would be impossible to list all of these items (or include them on this site), but if any person seriously interested in researching Woking’s past wishes to access them, please contact me at email@example.com for more details.
-I will do my best to make my archive available, during working hours, to anyone who wishes to visit and view it.
+It would be impossible to list all of these items (or include them on this site), but if any person seriously interested in researching Woking’s past wishes to access them, please contact me at firstname.lastname@example.org for more details.
+I will do my best to make my archive available, during working hours, to anyone who wishes to visit and view it in West End, Woking.

 All the contents of this website are copyrighted and should not be reproduced in any form for commercial purposes without prior agreement.
 Anybody wishing to copy material for private and research study purposes may do so. © Iain Wakeford, 2017.